HaelC/CMU15213-CSAPP-Labs/lab2-bomblab/solution/solution.md

         }
     }

+    // numbers: [3, 4, 5, 6, 1, 2]
     for (int i = 0; i < 6; i++) {
         numbers[i] = 7 - numbers[i];
     }

+    // ordered: [924, 691, 477, 443, 332, 168]
+    for (int i = 0; i < 6; i++) {
+        ordered[i] = nodes[numbers[i]];
     }

+    for (int i = 0; i < 5; i--) {
+        if (ordered[i] < ordered[i+1]) {
+            explode_bomb();
+        }
+    }
+}
 ```

+Finally, we get to the last phase and it is the hardest one.
+It has nealy a hundred lines of code and is related to many loops and arrays.
+I add some blank lines to the assembly code to make it more clear to read.
+The corresponding C code is based on my own understanding (in fact, there's some detail that I am confused with as well).

+The first half is easier to understand.
+We utlize the `read_six_numbers` procedure and read in six numbers.
+After that, we make a nested loop to check the input values to make sure that those six numbers are less than or equal to 6 and distinct, which means the six numbers are `1, 2, 3, 4, 5, 6`'s permutation.
+Furthermore, we recalculate the value by subtracting from 7, which reverses the order of the array.

+As for the second half, we need to figure out that six numbers have been pre-stored at the address starting from `0x6032d0`.
+Those are the elements of our target array.
+Since the second half code is intricate and elusive, I'd suggest looking into the last section of code first because it is easier to understand and it helps us to understand the logic.
+By checking the last section of code we know that the array should be descending ordered.
+So  we could get the desired input: `4 3 2 1 6 5`.